Hermel: History

+On February 6, 2025, there were reports detailing gunfire from light and medium weapons, which were heard from Lebanese villages near Hermel.
+The violent clashes were in the town of Hawik between the Zaayter and Jaafar clans on the Lebanese side and Hayat Tahrir al-Sham (HTS) on the Syrian side.

 Archaeology

 Hermel plains

 The Hermel plains are an area of low hills around Hermel, through which runs the Orontes river and several wadis, which drain into the Homs basin.
 The area dominates the north of the Beqaa Valley and reaches north to the border with Syria.
 A curious and unpublished archaeological industry exists from finds of stone tools in this area.
 It consists of generally small tools whose typology is limited.
 It was termed the Shepherd Neolithic industry by Henri Fleisch.

 Hermel I (Mrah Abbas)

 Hermel I or Mrah Abbas was discovered by Shiat Ali el Karar w beit hmede and is 5 km north northeast of Hermel, 1 km before reaching Mrah Abbas, next to the road.
 It is located on an uncultivated sloping plain leading down 2 km from the Orontes.
 The garden revealed the remains of ten dolmens, most of which were built on a larger foundation than the covered chamber.
 Some were perhaps not covered by tumuli and a few were evidently not built to have cap-stones on top.